SuperLeaf8/gurt-mc-bot/README.md

 Add bot to server

+add server ip to https://mcsrvstat.us

-Replace server ip with your server ip
+Replace mcsrv with your mcsrv link

 Then use !minecraft to get information on the server